shirtsgroup/physical_validation/doc/index.rst

 Physical validation reference
 *****************************

-`physical_validation` is a package aimed at testing results obtained by molecular dynamics simulations for their physical validity.
+:code:`physical_validation` is a package aimed at testing results obtained by molecular dynamics simulations for their physical validity.

 .. note:: The physical validation methodology has been described in